Five Foods to Help You Fight Off a Cold

 For added protection, make these foods with proven immune-boosting power part of your regular diet:

 Yogurt.
+Some studies indicate that the probiotics in yogurt may enhance resistance to nd recovery from infection.
 The live active cultures in yogurt keep your stomach and intestines free of disease-causing germs.
-Studies have shown eating a cup of low-fat yogurt each day can reduce your susceptibility to colds by 25%.
 Look for organic yogurt that contains the beneficial bacteria lactobacillus reuteri, which prevents viruses from replicating.

 Brightly colored fruits and veggies.
 These include citrus fruits, berries, sweet potatoes, butternut squash, red beans and bell peppers.
 The brighter the better, since these will have higher levels of the immune-boosting antioxidants to battle the free radicals that dampen your natural defenses.